Control flow

 done

-Be careful that while loop can lead to infinite loops.
+Be careful that while loops can lead to infinite loops.
 Such loops need to be manually interrupted (by pressing <Ctrl+C>).

 Example of infinite loop: